 An international student applying for admissions to the School of Law must:

-- Submit a law school application (or apply on-line) and non-refundable $65.00 fee.
+- Submit a law school application (or apply on-line).

 - Submit foreign transcripts through the LSAC JD Credential Assembly Service